 - Analytical Balance

-A balance that weighs very small quanities in very tiny increments.
+A balance that weighs very small quantities in very tiny increments.
 Usually refers to sub-milligram weighing results.

 - Animal Weighing